PKUFlyingPig/cs-self-learning/docs/数学进阶/convex.en.md

 Professor [Stephen Boyd](http://web.stanford.edu/~boyd) is a great expert in the field of convex optimization and his textbook **Convex Optimization** has been adopted by many prestigious universities.
 His team has also developed a programming framework for solving common convex optimization problems in Python, Julia, and other popular programming languages, and its homework assignments also use this programming framework to solve real-life convex optimization problems.

 In practice, you will deeply understand that for the same problem, a small change in the modeling process can make a world of difference in the difficulty of solving the equation.
-It is an art to make the equations you model "convex".
+It is an art to make the equations you formulate "convex".

 ## Course Resources